Faculty Connections History

 The next Coordinator, Dennis Gilbert, a physicist, borrowed from his discipline's discourse for the Faculty Connections poster: "As the number of faculty colleagues increases linearly, the number of possible links among us grows geometrically.
 Thus, much of the capacity and vitality of the faculty comes from connection among colleagues."

-The current coordinator is Liz Coleman, who also coordinates Tutoring Services and teaches College Success and Effective Learning classes, focuses on teaching and learning.
+The current coordinator, Liz Coleman, who also coordinates Tutoring Services and has taught College Success and Effective Learning classes, focuses on teaching and learning.
 My goal is to encourage college faculty support one other and integrate engagement in our classrooms and respect for our students.

 Chartered in 1998 by the Strategic Learning Initiative (and a result of a recommendation of the 1995 Future Faculty Task Force Report, Faculty Connections is now part of the college's faculty professional development budget.
 Its goals are twofold:

-- to welcome and integrate people into the faculty and college communities in a clearly positive way without hiding some of our challenges
+- to welcome and integrate people into the faculty and college communities in a positive way

 - to make connections between new faculty and established Lane faculty and other staff

-Faculty who choose to can define a formal mentor/partner relationship that lasts one year.
-The partnership may be between the two people who were paired for the September in-service or it may be with someone else.
+Faculty who choose to can join a formal mentor/partner relationship that lasts one year.

 Pineapple Dancers at